laike9m/Cyberbrain/README.md

 The following gif demonstrates the workflow (click to view the full size image):

 ![usage](https://user-images.githubusercontent.com/2592205/95430485-ac484700-0900-11eb-814f-41ca84c022f9.gif)

-Features provided:
-- Dataflow analysis
-- Variable tracing (try hover on any variable, it only highlights **relevant** variables)
-- Object inspection (value is logged in the opened devtools console)
-- Expect more to come 🤟

 Read our **[documentation](docs/Features.md)** to learn more about Cyberbrain's features and limitations.